 Additionally, see the resources below for more information on growing your business online with email marketing and autoresponders:

 Download this free guide here:

 This FREE guide from Aweber explains how to grow your business with email marketing.
 The guide covers how to create signup forms, how to create email content, collect new subscribers, automate your emails, measure email performance, and more.

 Get our FREE 120-lesson in-depth email course on how to keep coming up with endless content creation ideas for your website or blog delivered straight to your inbox.

 Hopefully, this has given you a better understanding of using email marketing solutions to grow your business online.

 For more information on building a subscriber list, go here:

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.

 Did you find this post useful?
 If so, please consider using the share buttons below to share this page with others who could benefit from learning about WordPress.